 The "Free Media Awards – Supporting Independent Journalism in Eastern Europe“ are presented by the ZEIT-Stiftung together with the Norwegian Stiftelsen Fritt Ord.
-From 2019 onwards, each year five prizes are available to independent journalists and media from Russia, Ukraine, Azerbaijan, Belarus, Georgia or Armenia.
-Nominations for 2019 are requested by March 1, 2019, information here.
+Since 2016, each year five prizes are available to independent journalists and media from Russia, Ukraine, Azerbaijan, Belarus, Georgia or Armenia.

 In 2018 the Free Media Awards were awarded to Chai Khana in South-Caucasus for their efforts to bring attention to under-reported news stories spanning national borders in the region, Fontanka in Russia for their coverage of ongoing and forgotten conflicts, and to the Belarusian website Belarus Partisan for their tireless investigative work, also following the murder of their editor-in-chief in 2016.